May 29, 2020 by John Fernandez

-Chinese pubic health officials say that people carrying the virus, but not showing symptoms, may still be able to infect others.
+The CDC says that it is “unclear how easily this virus is spreading between people.”
+Pubic health officials say that people carrying the virus, but not showing symptoms, may still be able to infect others.

 “If you’re traveling, you need to protect yourself,” says Ms. Lopez.
 “And if you’re next to somebody who’s coughing or sneezing, you should stay away from that person as much as possible.”

 The CDC says the virus is thought to spread mainly from person-to-person: